 Funeral Blues, W.H.
 Auden

-‘Funeral Blues’ or ‘Stop all the Clocks’ was penned by Auden in 1936 originally as a piece of satire about the mourning of a political leader for the play ‘Ascent of F6’, but over time has become a very popular funeral reading thanks to the meaningful, deliberate and clear themes and metaphors throughout.
-It’s a good choice for those looking for clever writing and metaphors that will make the audience think about what is being said.
+‘Funeral Blues’ or ‘Stop all the Clocks’ was penned by Auden in 1936 originally as a piece of satire about the mourning of a political leader for the play ‘Ascent of F6’, but over time has become one of the most popular funeral readings thanks to the meaningful, deliberate and clear themes and metaphors throughout.
+It’s one of the best funeral poems for those looking for clever writing and metaphors that will make the audience think about what is being said.

 Do not stand at my grave and weep, Mary Elizabeth Frye